Dissipation dynamics of a scalar field: Dynamical field theory

 where

 such that unitarity is expected.
 This term can be interpreted as the system's entropy \cite{Glorioso:2016gsa}.

 To summarize, we have the following consistent ansatz for the effective action

 where we notice that the time derivative and the noise term have the same coefficient $X$.
-After we set w.l.o.g $\beta = 1$, the resulting effective action has the form of the response functional of the equilibrium dynamical model A. The corresponding equation of motion for $\phi_r$ is nothing but the Langevin evolution, given in \labelcref{eq:langevin_evolution}.
+After we set without loss of generality $\beta = 1$, the resulting effective action has the form of the response functional of the equilibrium dynamical model A. The corresponding equation of motion for $\phi_r$ is nothing but the Langevin evolution, given in \labelcref{eq:langevin_evolution}.

 We also state the propagator, which derives from~\labelcref{FieldtheoryEffaction} for completeness and later convenience.
 For additional context see~\labelcref{propagator}.
 In Fourier space, it is given in matrix form as